-A bank may ask for a statement that "[the subsidiary] will be in a position to fulfil its obligations to the bank"19.
-Again, this is potentially a collateral undertaking which may be more costly to fulfil than a simple guarantee to the bank.
-For the subsidiary to fulfil its obligations to the bank it would have to fulfil them also to equal and higher ranking creditors and need funding to at least that level.
-If the obligations include timeliness, insolvency proceedings may have to be avoided, when the funding would have to satisfy all creditors.
+A bank may ask for a statement that "[the subsidiary] will be in a position to fulfil its obligations to the bank"18.
+Again, this is potentially a guarantee-like undertaking and may extend further than the subsidiaries obligations to the bank.